 - Heat oil in the skillet over medium heat; add vegetables.
 Sauté until veggies are soft (about five minutes or so).

-- Set the skillet aside and let the inside to cool down for some time.
+- Set the skillet aside and let the inside cool down for some time.
 Transfer sautéed liver with vegetables into the blender cup and half of the mentioned amount of butter.
 Blend until the mixture is smooth and fluffy.

 - Transfer chicken liver mousse into the serving forms of your choice and level it out with a spoon (I like to store pate in the fridge in small glass containers with a lead, for the photos I used pretty bowls).